-Up to two additional remote temperature-only sensors (P/N 8301-095A) with a standard 35' cable can be added to the controller.
-The additional sensors can be configured for either indoor or outdoor use, with two configuration options: 1.)
-As one indoor and one outdoor sensor or 2.) both as additional indoor sensors.
-Sensors are limited to the following use: Remote 1 is for indoor use only and Remote 2 can be configured for either indoor or outdoor use.
+Up to two additional remote temperature-only sensors (Bard P/N 8408-095) can be added and configured for either indoor or outdoor use.
+The additional sensors can be used as one indoor and one outdoor sensor or both additional indoor sensors.
+Remote 1 is for indoor use only.
+Remote 2 can be configured for either indoor or outdoor use.

 Install the temperature sensor(s) in a location least likely to be affected by open doors, rack-mounted fans, radiant heat sources, etc. Locating the sensor between two return grilles is often the best location, but every installation is unique.
 Location height should be approximately 48" to 60" above the floor.
-These sensors can be secured with zip ties or any means of fastening.
-To prevent excessive exposure to water or to keep moisture from accumulating, the sensor should be vertically oriented with the wires being located towards the ground.
+These sensors can be secured with zip ties, etc.